apache/pekko/docs/src/main/paradox/project/examples.md

 This project contains a Shopping Cart sample illustrating how to use Pekko Persistence.

-## CQRS

-The @extref[Microservices with Pekko tutorial](platform-guide:microservices-tutorial/) contains a Shopping Cart sample illustrating how to use Event Sourcing and Projections together.
-The events are tagged to be consumed by even processors to build other representations from the events, or publish the events to other services.

 ## Replicated Event Sourcing

 @java[@extref[Multi-DC Persistence example project](samples:pekko-samples-persistence-dc-java)]